KitsOla/HelloKitsular2/README.md

 2. Download or clone this repo.

+3. Delete the contents in node-modules. (this will get installed later with npm)

-3. In terminal, navigate to your newly created clone
+4. In terminal, navigate to your newly created clone

-4. Write npm install
+5. Write npm install

-5. Write npm start
+6. Write npm start

-6. A browser will open and a very basic example-page will be visible
+7. A browser will open and a very basic example-page will be visible